EmiFej/WB-OEMC/docs/setup.md

 # 🔥 Tip:

-- Update the 'Makefile' with your frequent use commands to handle the commands gracefully !
+- Update the __[Makefile](https://github.com/EmiFej/WB-OEMC/blob/main/Makefile)__ with your frequent use commands to handle the commands gracefully !
 - Use `make` commands to simplify repetitive tasks and ensure consistency.
 ---